harry-harris-27/W3W/README.md

 IWhat3WordsService what3wordsService = new What3WordsService("your-api-key-here");

 // It is also possible to pass custom URLs to the What3WordsService to allow for access to your
-// if you run the what3words Enterprise Suite API Server yourself.
+// servers, if you run the what3words Enterprise Suite API Server yourself.
 //IWhat3WordsService what3wordsService = new What3WordsService("your-api-key-here", "your-enterprise-suite-server-url-here");

 try